 Most dancers use few of the 25 tango elements, and less than half of the variations of those elements.
 This illiteracy is largely due to the tendency of teachers to rely on sequences for teaching (which students can’t remember and therefore don’t use even having paid for them) and the challenges of training Revel/Followers, exacerbated by the misrepresentation of Nuevo Tango as a style (rather than simply a system of analysis).
 The misundersatnding has been grossly overstimulated by the ascendancy of Fundamentalist Tango which lays claim to the realm of nice experience and inaccurately correlates it with simplistic dancing.

 Moreover, most people, even “advanced” social dancers are relying on only a handful of sequences.
-Beginning Revels are quickly numbed into adequate obedience, from which they have a hard time escaping if they dance with someone who doesn’t use those sequeneces.
+Beginning Revels are quickly numbed into adequate obedience, from which they have a hard time escaping if they happen to dance with some veteran of the virtuous era who doesn’t use those sequences.
 Marks have a hard time memorizing new sequences, so their dance expands slowly or not at all.
 (If they do try something new, they are discouraged by Revels who barrel through a familiar sequence anyway.)

 Most Marks probably have no idea how much they’re repeating themselves.
 I do know, I use a stopwatch.

 No matter how much you think you hate Nuevo Tango, you are the recipient of its gift to the world: the possibility to understand Argentine Tango by its most fundamental elements, ONE step at a time, rather than a sequence of several steps followed by another sequence of several steps.

 If you learn to think about tango one step at at time, improvisation becomes easy and your creativity will emerge without memorizing anything!

 It means that no matter what foot you are on, and what foot she is on, you can do a tiny delicate cross, a cracking voleo, or a dynamic sacada.